 Google is now considering page speed in ranking results for mobile searches (many of which are Voice Searches).
 Google wants to give their users the fastest results possible, so make sure your website is competitive in this feature by compressing code and images while ensuring that your site’s hosting is optimal for your site’s load time.

-Google has said that HTTPS could give a small boost to website search rankings.
+Google announced that HTTPS could give a small boost to website search rankings.
 More than 70% of Voice Search result URLs use HTTPS, compared to desktop’s 50% use.
 The results showing up on the first page are primarily using HTTPS, and the percentages are only going to grow in favor of sites with an SSL certificate.
 Installing an SSL certificate is one of the cheapest and easiest search optimization tactics to execute.

 Strong Domain Authority

 Backlinks are the foundation of Google’s algorithm.
 The average domain authority rating (a metric used to determine a site’s link authority) for a Voice Search result is a lofty 76.8 out of 100.

 Domain Authority is based on 40 different factors, including the age of the website, the site’s trust score, spam rating, and web traffic.
 You can check your domain authority for free using tools like Moz’s Open Site Explorer.